 Click Through Rate

-People should be clicking on your ad.
-If they aren’t then one or more of your keywords may be irrelevant.
+People should be clicking on your ad no matter what ad format (text ads, video ads, shopping ads, etc.) you choose to use.
+If they aren’t, then one or more of your keywords may be irrelevant.
 Or your copy isn’t compelling them to click.
 Make the adjustment to increase clicks.

 The average CTR across industries is around 3% for search ads and 0.46% for display ads.
 This excludes remarketing ads.
 These are the ads for your business that appear on another website after someone visited your site.
 These CTRs are much higher, but conversions are generally lower.

 As we discussed, you’ll pay more for clicks if you let your quality score drop.
 Compare the cost per click to your conversion rate and customer value to know you’re spending the right amount on each click.

 If it’s too high to give you a decent ROI, then increasing your conversion rate is your best move.

 In Ads, the average cost per click is $2-$3 across all industries.
 But it can be significantly higher for more expensive services with highly competitive keywords such as legal, medical, and insurance.

 This tells you whether or not your ad is appearing in ideal spots.
 If it isn’t it may not be seen.
 You may need to work on your quality score or raise your bid for certain keywords.